 The Meyer Family Fund was created in 2003 as a vehicle for the family to support leveraged programs in California's Napa and Anderson Valleys, the Hawaiian Islands and developing nations.
 Every year the family comes together to review and approve grants.

-MFF will invest time, expertise, and grant funds into the following areas:
+Meyer Family Enterprises invests time, expertise, and grant funds into the following areas:

 - Educational programs for underserved teens and young adults that help them reach their full potential